junchenfeng/thesis/thesis.md

 Motivation
 ========================================================

-- Human teacher collaborates with an ITS is the future of education
+- Human teacher collaborates with an Intelligent Tutoring System (ITS) is the future of education

 - Dual roles of Practice
     - assessment
     - instruction

-- When the question bank is given
-    - selection
-    - sequencing

 Computerized Adaptive Testing (CAT) is not Sufficient